From the function-sheaf dictionary to quasicharacters of $p$-adic tori: Character sheaves on etale commutative group schemes over finite fields

 \subsection{Morphisms in the \'etale case}

-While most of this paper focuses on the question of determining the isomorphism classes of objects, a complete understanding of the morphisms in $\QC(G)$ also requires a description of the automorphisms of an arbitrary quasicharacter sheaf $\qcs{L}$.
+A complete understanding of the morphisms in $\CS(G)$ also requires a description of the automorphisms of an arbitrary character sheaf $\cs{L}$.

 \begin{proposition} Let $G$ be an \'etale commutative group scheme over $\Fq$.
-If $\qcs{L}$ and $\qcs{L}'$ are quasicharacter sheaves on $G$ then every $\rho\in \Hom(\qcs{L},\qcs{L}')$ is either trivial or an isomorphism.
+If $\cs{L}$ and $\cs{L}'$ are character sheaves on $G$ then every $\rho\in \Hom(\cs{L},\cs{L}')$ is either trivial or an isomorphism.
 Moreover, the trace map induces an isomorphism of groups

 \end{proposition}